Who pays for home care for cancer patients?

 States are required to provide health services to people who get money from federally assisted income programs, such as Social Security and Temporary Assistance for Needy Families (TANF).

 Others who may qualify for Medicaid help include “categorically needy” people.
-These are people who meet the income and resource requirements for TANF but who are not getting it (for example, certain children under the age of 21, and some elderly, blind, and disabled persons whose income is below certain levels).
+These are people who meet the income and resource requirements for TANF but aren’t getting it.
+(For example, certain children under the age of 21, and some elderly, blind, and disabled persons whose income is below certain levels.)

 Under federal Medicaid rules, coverage of home health services must include part-time nursing, home care aide services, and medical supplies and equipment.
 At the state’s option, Medicaid may also cover audiology (hearing services); physical, occupational, and speech therapies; medical social services; and hospice.